approov/quickstart-flutter-httpclient/README.md

     <img src="readme-images/flutter-shape-rectangle.png" width="256" title="Rectangle">
 </a>

-Before building the Flutter Shapes app, make sure that your system is set up for Flutter development by following the instructions at [Flutter Get Started](https://flutter.dev/docs/get-started/install).

 ### Running the App

 To run the app on an attached device, open a shell terminal at the `quickstart-flutter-httpclient/approov_http_client/example` directory and type: